Programme

 Description

-The LCL regularly hosts informal Industry Seminars throughout the academic year from September to June.
-This is an essential and mandatory part of the Master program, as it is a prime opportunity for our students to learn from logistics and supply chain experts about their daily challenges, and solutions that have been applied.
+The LCL regularly hosts informal seminars throughout the academic year from September to June.
+This is an essential and mandatory part of the Master programme, as it is a prime opportunity for our students to learn from logistics and supply chain experts about their daily challenges, and solutions that have been applied.
 These insights complement the content taught in the LSCM (Logistics & Supply Chain Management) curriculum.
 Moreover, it allows students to build their network in Luxembourg, the Greater Region, and beyond, by interacting directly with corporate speakers.
 For the speakers and their HR colleagues, the Industry Seminars are a great opportunity to present their company to the LSCM students and to enhance their potential talent pool generally – independently of the company’s prevailing recruitment context.
 The seminars may include companies such as CFL (Luxembourgish National Railway Company), Cargolux Airlines, POST (largest postal and telecommunications services in Luxembourg), Ferrero, Amazon, PwC, Grosbusch and many more.
-Moreover, you will be part of the Young Logistics & Maritime Professional Networking Series. -
+Students also attend events organised by the Cluster for Logistics (C4L). -

 Assessment